Charles H. Morgan (politician): Political career

 He served as a Democratic congressman in 1875–79, 1883–85 (during which he was chairman, Committee on Expenditures in the Post Office Department) and 1893–95.
 He was elected as a Republican in 1908 and served 1909–1911.

 In 1907 he moved to Joplin, Missouri.

 Personal life

+Charles Morgan was the eldest son among 11 children born to Henry Culver Morgan and his wife Lurancy (née Swift).
+Henry C. Morgan came to Black Wolf, Wisconsin, with his brother, Charles, and had a successful lumber mill operating until the Panic of 1857.
+Charles Morgan served several years on the Winnebago County board and was twice an unsuccessful candidate for state legislature.

+Henry's younger brother Frederic A. Morgan served in the 39th Wisconsin Infantry Regiment and later represented Winnebago County in the Wisconsin State Assembly.

-Morgan married Clara Washburn, daughter of Judge Washburne of Oshkosh, Wisconsin, on March 14, 1877.
+Charles H. Morgan married Clara Washburn, daughter of Judge Ganem W. Washburn of Oshkosh, Wisconsin, on March 14, 1877.
 He had a son, Frank B. Morgan.

 Death

 Morgan died of pneumonia on January 4, 1912, in Joplin, Missouri.
 He is interred in Mount Hope Cemetery.